GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

         "name": "timestamp",
         "type": "TIMESTAMP",
         "mode": "NULLABLE",
-        "description": "Timestamp on when the job was run" },
+        "description": "Timestamp when the job was run" },
     {
         "name": "email",